marmelab/react-admin/docs/ReferenceManyToManyField.md

 ## `using`

-You can specify the associative table columns using the `using` prop.
+You can specify the columns to use in the associative `using` the using prop.

 ```tsx
 <ReferenceManyToManyField